 While there’s no denying that there are plenty of similarities between the GMT-Master and the GMT-Master II watches, there are indeed key differences between these famous Rolex pilot watch collections.
-Let’s take a detailed look at one of the most iconic models, the Rolex GMT-Master.
+Let’s take a detailed look at one of the most iconic models, the Rolex GMT.

 The GMT-Master has a long and rich history.